Denny Doherty: Solo career

-Personal life
+Personal life and death

-Doherty had three children: A daughter from a brief first marriage, and a daughter and son, John, by his 20-year marriage to his second wife, Jeannette, who died in 1998 from ovarian cancer.
+Doherty had three children: a daughter from a brief first marriage, and a daughter and son, John, by his 20-year marriage to his second wife, Jeannette, who died in 1998 from ovarian cancer.
 John Doherty is in the Canadian ska punk band illScarlett.

-Death and burial
+Death

 Doherty died on January 19, 2007, aged 66, at his home in Mississauga, Ontario.
 The cause was not immediately known, but he had suffered from kidney failure following surgery for an abdominal aortic aneurysm.
 His funeral service was held at St Stephen's Roman Catholic Church in Halifax.
 He was interred at the Gate of Heaven Cemetery in Lower Sackville, Nova Scotia.

-Life documentary
+Other media

 Shortly after his death, a documentary about his life was released titled Here I Am.
 The title song was written by blues guitarist James Anthony.